bitwes/Gut/documentation/docs/Quick-Start.md

 ![GUT Panel Location](_static/images/gut_panel_where.png)

 * Configure the directories where your tests are in the GUT Panel settings (you may need to scroll down to see this section).
-If you created the example test above, this would be in `res://test`.
+If you created the example test above, this would be in `res://test/unit`.
 A good strategy with GUT is to separate unit and integration tests into separate directory structures (such as `res://test/unit` and `res://test/integration`).
+Once you get a lot of tests, this will make it easier to run the fast unit tests frequently, and the slower integration tests only as often as is useful.

 ![GUT Panel Test Directories](_static/images/gut_panel_test_directories.png)